 In Partnership with Stan Rogers Folk Festival

 We at Sherbrooke Village, would not consider any other direction but to continue our partnership with the event organizers.
-Therefore, the Sherbrooke Village Road to Stanfest Songwriters' Camp will be hosted on July 23rd to 26th in 2018.
+Therefore, the Sherbrooke Village Road to Stanfest Songwriters' Camp will be held from July 23rd to 26th in 2018.
 We hope this will work for all of our regular and future participants.
-Registration is now open.
-Give us a call at 1-888-743-7845!

 Grande Finale Concert

-On Thursday evening we present a Gala Concert at St. James Presbyterian Church within Sherbrooke Village, featuring the great music and talent of our instructors and pupils.
-Tickets for this evening’s concert will be open to the public and available at the door the evening of the concert.
-Tickets are $10 at the door and everyone is welcome.
+On Thursday July 26 at 7 pm we will present a Grande Finale Concert at St. James Presbyterian Church within Sherbrooke Village, featuring the great music and talent of our instructors and pupils.
+Tickets for this evening’s concert will be available for $10 at the door, everyone is welcome.